syncfusion-content/blazor-docs/blazor/treeview/drag-and-drop.md

 In the Blazor TreeView component, it is possible to restrict the drag and drop functionality for a specific node by setting the arguments [Cancel](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.DragAndDropEventArgs.html#Syncfusion_Blazor_Navigations_DragAndDropEventArgs_Cancel) value to true in the [OnNodeDragStart](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.TreeViewEvents-1.html#Syncfusion_Blazor_Navigations_TreeViewEvents_1_OnNodeDragStart) event.

-For example, in the following code snippet, the drag and drop is prevented for the "Inbox" TreeView node.
+For example, in the following code snippet, the drag and drop is prevented for the **Inbox** TreeView node.

 ```cshtml
 @using Syncfusion.Blazor.Navigations